 Your car comes with two kinds of keys: a master key and a valet key.
-The master key fits all locks on your car:
+The master key fits all locks on your car.

 - Ignition

 - Doors

-- Tailgate
+- Trunk

-- Tailgate release handle
+- Trunk release handle

-- Glove box
+- Rear seat trunk access

-The valet key works only in the ignition and the door locks.
-You can keep the glove box locked when you leave your car and valet key at a parking facility.
+The valet key only works the ignition and the door locks.
+You can keep the trunk, trunk release handle and rear seat trunk access. locked when you leave your car and valet key at a parking facility.
+(See Trunk, page 48.)

 You should have received a key number plate with your set of keys.
 You will need this number if you have to get a lost key replaced.
-Keep the plate stored in a safe place.
-When replacing keys, use only Honda-approved key blanks.
+Record this number and keep the plate in a safe place.
+When replacing keys, use only Hondaapproved key blanks.